 Kim McDonough, PhD

 Kim McDonough is Professor in Applied Linguistics who joined the Department of Education at Concordia in 2010.
-Her research interests include psycholinguistic approaches to second language acquisition, classroom-based acquisition research, collaborative writing, and task-based language teaching.
-She carries out research on the acquisition of second language grammar in laboratory and classroom contexts.
-Her interests also include the development of oral and written communicative tasks to promote peer interaction in foreign language classrooms.
+Her research interests include psycholinguistic approaches to second language acquisition, classroom-based research, second language writing development, and task-based language teaching.
+Her interests also include the development of oral and written communicative tasks to promote peer interaction in foreign language classrooms, the identification of visual cues during face-to-face conversation, and the assessment of disciplinary writing.

 PhD Applied Linguistics, Georgetown University, 2001